Bone Broth Easy To Make Recipe

 What is the difference between broth and stock?

 Broth vs stock.
 Actually, it’s pretty simple.
-Stock is simply broth or bone broth which has been cooked for a longer period of time.
+The stock is simply broth or bone broth which has been cooked for a longer period of time.
 Therefore, boiling broth into stock makes the end result a thicker consistency.
-Stock is useful because it takes up less room than broth or bone broth if you are storing it.
+The stock is useful because it takes up less room than broth or bone broth if you are storing it.
 It has most of the water boiled out of it, so is high in nutrition.
-Stock is wonderful to add to cooking for flavor.
+The stock is wonderful to add to cooking for flavor.

 What are the benefits?

 The benefits of broth, stock, or bone broth are all numerous!
 High in vitamins and minerals, and easy for your body to digest.
-For my son, broth was a very simple first food!
+For my son, the broth was a very simple first food!
 He loved it, and I loved that he was drinking something so healthy for his little body.
 As a health conscious mom, I always feed my kids broth when they are having a bit of tummy discomfort.
-Broth is so soothing for them, and doesn’t add additional stress the way sugary drinks like juice would.
+The broth is so soothing for them and doesn’t add additional stress the way sugary drinks like juice would.

 How To Make Chicken Broth Recipe

 To make chicken broth is super simple.
 As always, my recipes don’t use a lot of measuring.
 I cook more like your grandmother probably did, with a pinch of this and a dab of that.
 However, don’t worry, because this is EASY.

 Salt & Pepper

 1 whole onion